 I played sports throughout the year because it got me out of working, but there were no sports during the summer.
 Since I knew I’d be working if I was home, I got a job as quickly as possible because at least then I’d get paid.
-During one summer I worked two jobs: bagging groceries at Safeway during the day, followed by waiting tables at a restaurant in the evening.
+For one summer, I worked two jobs: bagging groceries at Safeway during the day, followed by waiting tables at a restaurant in the evening.
 Once, on the way to my second job, I was so exhausted I fell asleep behind the wheel and crashed into the truck in front of me.
 I remember waking up on a stretcher in the middle of the road with paramedics leaning over me.
-By God’s grace I didn’t kill anyone, but I totaled my parents’ new Isuzu Rodeo.
+By God’s grace, I didn’t kill anyone, but I totaled my parents’ new Isuzu Rodeo.

 The stress took a toll on me.
-I’d wake up in the middle of the night, unable to fall back asleep because of the work that needed to be done.
+I’d wake up in the middle of the night, unable to fall back asleep because my mind was occupied with the work that needed to be done.
 I lost thirty pounds and started having anxiety attacks.
 There was constant pain and tightness in my chest.
-I’d go to bed and wonder if I’d wake up in the morning.
-No one has ever wanted me to be a pastor more than my wife, Katie, but she started encouraging me to go back to teaching.
+I’d go to bed and wonder if I’d wake up again in the morning.
+No one has ever wanted me to be a pastor more than my wife, Katie, but my anxiety worried her.
+She started encouraging me to go back to teaching.
 She was afraid she was going to lose her husband, and our kids were going to lose their father.

 This brings me to my last point.
-I’m asking you to trust God’s word, versus trusting me.
+I’m asking you to trust God’s Word through my writing.
 Work and Rest God’s Way is not a collection of my personal thoughts and opinions.
 Instead, it is filled with Scripture—truth I’ve labored over for my flock and for myself, and truth that has led me to conclude that God knows what is best for us.
-I look forward to sharing that with you in the following chapters.
+I look forward to sharing this truth with you in the following chapters.